mkj-dev/github-profile-checker/README.md

 # github-profile-checker
-An application that searches for a user's profile on GitHub and fetches his data and public repositories.
+The application searches for a user's profile on GitHub and fetches his data and public repositories.
 Made with Vue.js.